Got to Dance

 In March 2010, an American version of the show was ordered by CBS.
 It subsequently aired from January 2011 under the title of Live to Dance, with Got to Dance judge Kimberly Wyatt appearing on the judging panel.

 The series was to have been supported by a three-day live event, the imaginatively titled Got to Dance Live at London's ExCel Centre in March 2011.
 However the event was postponed in February 2011, with Sky claiming it was to allow more time for the concept to be developed properly.
 Unnamed sources cited poor tickets sales as the reason for the postponement however.

-The final of the second series was held at the London Olympia, in front of an audience of 6,000 people.
+The final of all series, except the first, have been held at the London Olympia, in front of an audience of 6,000 people.